 If you have turned on both the ad formats, this is what your AdSense code looks like;

 Once you have your code ready, you will need to add that to the head section of your WordPress website.
 There are a few ways you can do this.

 a.
 Add with a plugin: Install Insert Headers and Footers plugin that lets you add scripts without messing with your code.

 – Go to Settings > Insert Headers and Footers.

 – Add the above code to the “Scripts in Headers” section of the page and click on “save settings”.

 b.
-For Pro users: If you are comfortable editing your theme, place the above code to your head section of your template.
-You can also place it on top of your opening body tag in pages to limit the display of the ads on certain pages.
+For Pro users: If you are comfortable editing your theme, place the above code in the head section of your template.
+You can also place it on top of your opening body tag on pages to limit the display of the ads on certain pages.

 c.
 For Genesis users: Theme frameworks like Genesis (what we use here at WPism) provide a built-in option to add codes to your header.